-A pterygium is a fleshy, triangular or wing-shaped growth of the eye.
+A pterygium is a fleshy, triangular or wing-shaped growth of the conjunctiva of the eye.
 It usually occurs on the inner corner of the eye but can also appear on the outer corner.
-It is a slow-growing, benign lesion, and is mostly harmless.
-However, a pterygium may sometimes grow over the cornea.
-In rare cases, it can grow large enough to cover the central cornea and affect vision.
+It is a slow-growing, benign lesion, and is usually harmless.
+However, in rare cases, a pterygium may sometimes grow over the central cornea and affect vision.

 The signs and symptoms of a pterygium include: